the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 - {ref}`Research Application Managers<cl-infrastructure-ram>` may use this to categorise and prioritise different kinds of users of research outputs, such as local government vs. industry partners.
 - Research Project Managers may use this for project reporting and evaluation purposes and identifying who to invite for a certain meeting.

+Stakeholder mapping is not meant to be a single source of truth.
+It is a tool to capture a team's understanding of the stakeholder landscape, clarify relationships, and surface groups that may share common characteristics or challenges.
+A well thought-out, detailed stakeholder map will facilitate bringing a team onto the same page, which can help with developing engagement pipelines.

 ### Example resources
 - The Alan Turing Institute, Tools, Practices, and Systems programme [stakeholder mapping template](https://miro.com/app/board/uXjVMGIR93o=/?share_link_id=456301587406)

 ### RAM insights
-Stakeholder mapping is not meant to be a single source of truth.
-It is a tool to capture a team's understanding of the stakeholder landscape, clarify relationships, and surface groups that may share common characteristics or challenges.
-Whilst this resource may not provide specific solutions to successful stakeholder engagement, a well thought-out, detailed stakeholder map will help facilitate bringing a team onto the same page, which can help with developing engagement pipelines.
-Teams should be encouraged to define their own metrics for mapping stakeholders on a matrix for prioritisation.
+- Teams should be encouraged to define their own metrics for mapping stakeholders on a matrix for prioritisation.
+Choosing the right metrics will help identify the most important stakeholders to engage.
-These metrics should be carefully chosen to represent the key stakeholder considerations and project team goals.
+- These metrics should be carefully chosen to represent the key stakeholder considerations and project team goals.
 For example, as part of the mapping, the team may try to:
-* Establish a community of practice for project governance.
+   - Establish a community of practice for project governance.
-* Prioritise communication methods and cadence for different stakeholder groups.
+   - Prioritise communication methods and cadence for different stakeholder groups.
-* Identify which groups may be negatively impacted by a research output.
+   - Identify which groups may be negatively impacted by a research output.
-* Identify which stakeholders are most prepared or willing to adopt a particular research output.
+   - Identify which stakeholders are most prepared or willing to adopt a particular research output.

-Choosing the right metrics will help identify the most important stakeholders to engage.

 (cl-stakeholder-req-gathering)=
 ## Requirements gathering & alignment